Introduction

 - Pot Control: Don’t get carried away with hands of marginal value, especially in big pots with a risk of elimination.
 Pot control helps keep hands manageable and protects your stack.

-- Player Profiling: Actively categorize opponents as tight, loose, passive, or aggressive.
+- Player Profiling: Actively categorise opponents as tight, loose, passive, or aggressive.
 This will help you select opponents to target and hands to play against specific types.

 - Late-Stage Aggression: As blinds rise, aggressive play becomes more valuable.
 Look for opportunities to steal and re-raise against passive or risk-averse opponents.